trishhaach/Swachgyan-Backend/README.md

 # Swachgyan Backend

-Welcome to the backend repository for Swachgyan, a kids learning website designed for grade 5 and 6 students.
+Swachgyan, a kids learning website designed for grade 5 and 6 students.
 Swachgyan aims to teach children about waste segregation and management through fun, interactive, and engaging games.
 This project was created for the TechLeadHers 2024 competition organized by Aaviyanta Foundation in Ward-17.

 ## Introduction